Indigenous Peoples and local communities in the Voluntary Carbon Market: A tool for informed decision making

 The VCM offers new possibilities for IPs and LCs.
 Participation in the VCM can lead to direct financial benefits through the sale of carbon credits, which can support community development plans and sustainable livelihoods.
 VCM participation also has the potential to strengthen land and resource rights through legal recognition, contribute to biodiversity, and enhance local governance.
 These opportunities can reward communities for their contributions to ecosystem conservation and provide them with tools to actively participate in climate solutions.

 However, the VCM also poses considerable risks to communities’ rights to land, use of resources, and territorial governance.
-Projects that reduce emissions by changing forest or land use practices or local economic activities can violate territorial rights—especially where communities lack formally recognized land tenure—and displace communities or livelihoods.
-This can lead to conflict between communities and project developers or within communities.
+Publications that reduce emissions by changing forest or land use practices or local economic activities can violate territorial rights—especially where communities lack formally recognized land tenure—and displace communities or livelihoods.
+This can lead to conflict between communities and publication developers or within communities.
 Rights violations, displacement, and conflict often stem from failure to obtain the full consent of communities and disregard of local governance practices.

 In addition to the risks posed, a challenge for IPs and LCs is that the VCM is technically complex and difficult to navigate for non-experts.
 This opacity further excludes IPs and LCs, especially as VCM rules and regulations may not be available in their language or presented in a way that communities can use.

-Frequently, IPs and LCs are not consulted in the process of developing VCM projects, regulatory frameworks, or grievance mechanisms.
+Frequently, IPs and LCs are not consulted in the process of developing VCM publications, regulatory frameworks, or grievance mechanisms.
 Communities struggle to access the potential benefits offered by the VCM as well as to address failures to respect their rights.

 A path to equitable engagement and informed decision making

-Integrating specific steps into project development and implementation to safeguard the interests and rights of IPs and LCs and to enhance the integrity and effectiveness of the VCM is crucial Free, Prior, and Informed Consent (FPIC) practices ensure continuous and meaningful engagement.
+Integrating specific steps into publication development and implementation to safeguard the interests and rights of IPs and LCs and to enhance the integrity and effectiveness of the VCM is crucial Free, Prior, and Informed Consent (FPIC) practices ensure continuous and meaningful engagement.

 Additionally, capacity-building initiatives provide IPs and LCs with the necessary knowledge to effectively understand and negotiate within the VCM.
 Transparent and equitable benefit-sharing mechanisms are also essential to ensure that the financial benefits from carbon trading are fairly distributed.
 Furthermore, it is critical for IPs and LCs to develop an internal strategy before engaging externally to avoid conflicts and maintain community consensus.